rucsdevs/magnetsbot/README.md

 # how to run the bot using maven in terminal
 Run mvn clean compile
-Run mvn clean compile mvn exec:java -Dexec.mainClass="com.RUCS.bot.Bot" to run bot Enter Ctrl + C on the terminal to stop the bot
+Run mvn exec:java -Dexec.mainClass="com.RUCS.bot.Bot" to run bot Enter Ctrl + C on the terminal to stop the bot